-This Statement of Additional Information ("SAI") should be read in conjunction with the Prospectus for the Q3 All-Season Active Rotation ETF (a "Fund") dated December 1, 2022, which may be supplemented from time to time (the "Prospectus").
+This Statement of Additional Information ("SAI") should be read in conjunction with the Prospectus for the Q3 All-Season Active Rotation ETF (a "Fund") dated March 30, 2025, which may be supplemented from time to time (the "Prospectus").
 This SAI is incorporated by reference in its entirety into the Prospectus.
 Because this SAI is not itself a prospectus, no investment in shares of the Fund should be made solely upon the information contained herein.
-Copies of the Prospectus may be obtained without charge, upon request, by writing the Fund at 225 Pictoria Drive, Suite 450, Cincinnati, Ohio 45246, or by calling toll-free 1-888-348-1255 or by visiting the Fund's website at www.q3allseasonfunds.com.
+Copies of the Prospectus may be obtained without charge, upon request, by writing the Fund at c/o Ultimus Fund Solutions, LLC, 225 Pictoria Drive, Suite 450, Cincinnati, Ohio 45246, or by calling toll-free 1-888-348-1255 or by visiting the Fund's website at www.q3allseasonfunds.com.